AhmetErenLacinbala/opengl-terrain-rendering/README.md

 # opengl-terrain-rendering

-this project made help of OGL_Dev's tutorials https://www.youtube.com/@OGLDEV
+this project has been made by help of OGL_Dev's tutorials: https://www.youtube.com/@OGLDEV